CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/VXLAN-Active-Active-Mode.md

 ## Troubleshooting

-Run the `clagctl` command to show MLAG behavior and any inconsistencies that might arise between a MLAG pair.
+Run the `clagctl` command to show MLAG behavior and any inconsistencies between an MLAG pair.

 ```
 cumulus@leaf01$ clagctl